nessita/configglue/doc/ref/schemas/options.rst

     *Required*.

     List elements will be parsed as being of this type.
-Should be an instance of a subclass of ``configglue.pyschema.schema.ConfigOption``.
+Should be an instance of a subclass of :class:`~configglue.pyschema.schema.ConfigOption`.

 .. attribute:: LinesConfigOption.remove_duplicates